laravel/docs/validation.md

 <a name="rule-extensions"></a>
 #### extensions:_foo_,_bar_,...

 The file under validation must have an extension corresponding to one of the listed extensions.

+> **Warning**
-This validation can be used in combination with [MIME Types](#rule-mimetypes) and [MIME Type By File Extension](#rule-mimes) validators.
+> For security reasons, you should never only validate a file type by its extension.
+Since `extensions` does not validate that the file type matches its extension, this rule should always be used in combination with the [MIME Types](#rule-mimetypes) or [MIME Type By File Extension](#rule-mimes) validations.

 <a name="rule-file"></a>
 #### file